LoginRadius/engineering-portal/content/guest-post/what-are-jwt-jws-jwe-jwk-jwa/index.md

 ## JWK — JSON Web Key

-JWK is a JSON structure that represents a set of public keys as a JSON object using the Elliptic Curve or RSA algorithms.
+JWK is a JSON structure representing a set of public keys as a JSON object using the Elliptic Curve or RSA algorithms.
 Public key representations can help verify the signature with the corresponding private key.

 ### Structure
 JWK consists of a JWK Container Object and an array of JWK Key Objects.
-- The JWK Container Object is a JSON Object that contains a specific member that is an array.
+- The JWK Container Object is a JSON object that contains a specific member that is an array.
 This member is a required element in the Container Object.
 - The JWK Key Objects are stored within the array of the JWK Container object.
 They have a set of members that is common to all key types.
 As mentioned before, JWK Key objects can use Elliptic Curve or RSA algorithms.
-In order to do so, the `alg` field must hold `EC` or `RSA`, respectively.
+To do so, the `alg` field must hold `EC` or `RSA`, respectively.
 Here is an example of a JWK using RSA:

 ```
 {